ciarancorcoran/hennge-challenge/REPORT.md

 I picked Ant Design as a component library and used their Date range picker to create the calendar and date picker.

 Also used styled components to achieve the look and feel of the UI and created a CommonStyles file to reuse some styles.
-The UI is adaptive to the users viewport and I used a combination of Flexbox and CSS grid to get the correct design.
+The UI is adaptive to the users viewport width and I used a combination of Flexbox and CSS grid to get the correct design.